Five Reasons You’re Still Hungry (Even After Eating)

 2. They Don’t Fill You Up

-Foods like chicken, veggies, fruit, and potatoes take time to chew and digest.
-They have water, fiber, and protein, all of which help you feel full for longer.
-Ultra-processed foods strip out the fiber and water and add in fat, sugar, and salt.
-So even though you eat a lot of calories, your stomach isn’t physically full, and your brain still looks for more.
+Ultra-processed foods strip out the fiber and water and add in saturated fats, sugar, and salt.
+So even though you may eat a lot of calories, your stomach isn’t physically full, and your brain still looks for more.

 3. They Confuse Your Hunger Signals

-Your gut and brain talk to each other using hormones.
-Ultra-processed foods hijack that system.
-For example, when you eat something high in sugar, your blood sugar spikes and then crashes soon after.
-That crash makes your body send out another hunger signal, even if you just ate recently.
-The result is constant cravings and never really feeling full.
+When you eat something high in sugar or refined carbs, your blood sugar spikes and then drops soon after.
+That drop triggers another hunger signal, even if you just ate.
+The result is constant cravings and never really feeling full after meals.

 4. You Miss Out on “Stretch”